dlotterman/metal_code_snippets/evkd/README.md

 In short, two VRRP instances watch down different paths of the same connection.
 In the event of a failure on the primary path, fail the whole thing over to the up virtual circuit.

 When *MASTER* faults, *BACKUP* will become master, orchestrate the failover, then *BACKUP* will also self-fault.
+Faulted VRRP instances should not recover on their own, minimizing exposure to split-brain or false-positive.

 Total observed failover time, the discovery of which this was the primary purpose of the project, is **around ~20 seconds**, the majority of that time is spent making API calls for failover: